MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/admin-outlook.md

 - Contact insights

-    This add-in provides users with [!INCLUDE[prod_short](includes/prod_short.md)] customer or supplier information in Outlook emails and calendar appointments.
+    This add-in provides users with [!INCLUDE[prod_short](includes/prod_short.md)] customer or vendor information in Outlook emails and calendar appointments.
 It also enables you to create and send [!INCLUDE[prod_short](includes/prod_short.md)] business documents, such sales quotes and invoices to a contact. <!--To support these task, the add-in adds actions to the Outlook ribbon, in the **Business Central** group. -->

 - Document view